doximanman/Chatapp-Server-2/README.md

   Pay attention that you cannot browse the chat page unless you are connected to the app by inserting your correct username and password to the login page.

-## How to launch the project?
+## How to launch the project
-  In order to run the project you'll need to have NodeJS installed (preferably version 20 and above), then follow these steps:
+  In order to run the project you'll need to have NodeJS installed (preferably version 18 and above), then you can choose to run the server or the client:
   1. save the files in a folder (unzipped)
-  2. from the folder, run the command:
+  To run the server:
+  2. open a terminal in the Server folder
+  3. run
     ```
-     npm i react react-dom react-router-dom
+    npm i
     npm start
     ```
-  3. Now your default browser will open on the url "localhost:3000", which will load the page.
+  4. run